afforeroc/globant-section1-api-frontend/README.md

 pandas
 ```

-## Instructions to configure the API in local way
+## Instructions to configure the frontend in local way

 ## Install Python and update PIP
 > PowerShell